The Modern-Day Druidess: Land, Law & Living Ritual

 Nala means earth.

-And earth speaks through rhythm.
+And earth moves in rhythm.

 With care,